zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Mickey:  Sure, no problem.
 How about next Tuesday?

 Colleen:  Next Tuesday?!
 Didn’t you hear me?
-These ar e emergencies!
+These are emergencies!

 Mickey:  Yes, but all of our plumbers are booked up unti l next Tuesday.
 Should I put you down for a morning appointment?